HappyMod Keeps Crashing? Black Screen & Loop Fixes

 Add HappyMod to MIUI or HyperOS background allowlist

-When you reopen the application, the process initializes from scratch.
-During reinitialization, the interface renders a black screen while the catalog data loads.
-On low-RAM devices, the reinitialization fails entirely and the black screen persists.
+When the app gets killed and you reopen it, the process has to initialize from scratch.
+During that restart, the interface shows a black screen while catalog data loads.
+On low-RAM devices, the restart fails entirely and the black screen never clears.

 Toggle network connection to reload catalog data

-A black screen that appears after the app opens but before any interface elements render indicates the catalog data request initiated but received no response.
-Your network connection dropped in the brief window between app launch and catalog data return.
+A black screen that appears after the app opens but before any interface elements render means the catalog data request fired but got no response back.
+Your network dropped in that brief window and left the app waiting on data that is never coming.

-Toggle airplane mode on for 10 seconds, then off, to force a network reconnection.
-Return to the application.
-The catalog data request retries on reopen and the interface renders when a valid response returns.
+Toggle airplane mode on for 10 seconds, then off, to force a full network reconnection.
+Return to the app.
+The catalog data request retries automatically on reopen and the interface renders as soon as a valid response comes back.

 Why does HappyMod show a green screen then close immediately?